 View logs for your APM and infrastructure data

 Bring your logs and application's data together to make troubleshooting easier and faster.
-No need to switch to another UI page in New Relic One.
+No need to switch to another UI page.

 - With logs in context, you can see log messages related to your errors and traces directly in your app's UI.